 - Relevance, contacts and metrics, campaigns, efficiency and effectiveness

-- Data, information, platforms and new business models – information platforms and the cloud; issues of data quality and protection, ethics.
+- Data, information, platforms and new business models – information platforms and the cloud; issues of data quality and protection, ethics

-- Real and digital communications and marketing processes, quality, gap analysis – how to assess an organisation’s ability and willingness to communicate and market well and where needed to move to a more digital approach; developing business cases for change.
+- Real and digital communications and marketing processes, quality, gap analysis – how to assess an organisation’s ability and willingness to communicate and market well and where needed to move to a more digital approach; developing business cases for change

-- Understand how business and professional objectives can be achieved using modern communications and marketing techniques in an ethical way.
+- Understand how business and professional objectives can be achieved using modern communications and marketing techniques

-For this course, there will be an average of about 4 hours of teaching per day, comprised mainly of lectures, exercises and presentations based on case studies and applications to contemporary communications and marketing problems.
+For this course, there will be an average of about 4 hours of teaching per day, comprising mainly of lectures, exercises and presentations based on case studies and applications to contemporary communications and marketing problems.